eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Head & Neck Surgery

 Medical Therapy

 Local control with chemoradiation therapy has been reported to be as high as 90%.
-Clinical response, however, does not correlate with pathologic response.
+Clinical response, however, does not correlate with pathologic response (see Futures and Controversies).
 Although studies have shown that no clinical or pathologic parameters are able to predict a response to chemoradiation therapy, studies suggest that a tumor volume of less than 20 mL, tumor grade, lower epidermal growth factor receptor (EGFR) overexpression, and response to induction chemotherapy predict response to chemoradiation.

-Concurrent chemoradiation therapy has survival rates that are similar to those of surgical therapy and preserves the function of important structures.
+Concurrent chemoradiation therapy has survival rates similar to those of surgical therapy and preserves the function of important structures.
 Surgical therapy, however, carries better locoregional control rates.
-Although chemoradiation reduces nodal positivity and extracapsular spread, pathologic nodes are still found in 38-56% of cases after chemoradiation, thus necessitating neck dissection for the N2 and the N3 neck.

-Complete response to chemoradiation therapy requires a complete disappearance of all clinical, radiologic, and pathologic (if applicable) evidence of disease.
+Complete response to chemoradiation therapy requires a complete disappearance of all clinical, radiologic, and pathologic (if applicable) evidence of disease; however, not all clinically complete responses show histologic complete response after planned neck dissection.
 Anything less than a complete response requires surgery of the primary site and the neck nodes, if possible.

 Treatment of the neck following chemoradiation is controversial.
 In the presence of a partial or incomplete response in the neck to chemoradiation, a completion neck dissection is mandatory (assuming the primary site is controlled or is resectable).
-In the presence of a complete response in the neck to chemoradiation, reports vary regarding the need for planned neck dissection.
-Lau et al (2008) did not plan a neck dissection following chemoradiation for patients with N2-N3 neck disease and achieved a 95% 2-year locoregional recurrence-free survival.17
+In the presence of a complete response in the neck to chemoradiation, reports vary regarding the need for planned neck dissection (see Future and Controversies).

 The following complications are associated with chemoradiation therapy: